a-b-street/abstreet/docs/lanes.md

 - Easy representation: draw red line / stop sign in some driving lanes.
 Leave the priority lanes alone.
 - Harder: draw a stop sign on the side of the road by some lanes.
 Won't this look weird top-down and at certain angles?

+Traffic signals?
+- per lane would be weird.
+- drawing turn icons as red/yellow/green is pretty clear...
+- could draw an unaligned signal box with 3 circles in the middle of the intersection, but what does it represent? maybe just an initial indicator of what's going on; not full detail.
+- similarly, draw a single stop sign in the middle of other intersections? :P